Clips

 Categories and naming templates

 Categories are reusable labels you assign to clips.
 Common ones are funny moments, big plays, reactions, and compilation.
-Color-coded so they are easy to scan.
+Colour-coded so they are easy to scan.

 Naming templates fill in placeholders like streamer name, VoD publish date, clip index, and start time, so you can keep a consistent file naming convention without typing it by hand.
 Apply a template across a category in one click before exporting.